nestedsoftware/tictac/README.md

 * Run tests: `$ pytest`
 * Run demo: `$ python -m tictac.main`

 Below are the most recent demo results.
-It took quite a bit of fiddling, the current qtable agent plays near-perfect games as O against itself, minimax, and random.
+The current qtable agent plays near-perfect games as O against itself, minimax, and random.
 Getting good result for the X player was pretty straightforward, but for O it took quite a bit of fiddling with the hyperparameters.

 Latest results: